Cinque Terre Itinerary for 2 Days: A Perfect Weekend Trip

 The Old Town is literally a maze of narrow streets and colorful houses, with several churches, towers, and palaces dating back to the Middle Ages.
 It's a charming and atmospheric area to explore, with plenty of local shops selling handmade crafts, food, and wine—this is the place to buy all your aunties and nanas the gifts you promised them, including the most unhinged and cliché magnets.

-When you get to the New Town, you immediately see it's a more modern area, with wider streets, larger buildings, and a more commercial vibe.
+When I got to the New Town, I immediately saw it was a more modern area, with wider streets, larger buildings, and a more commercial vibe.
 It's where you'll find most of the beach resorts, hotels, and restaurants, as well as the train station and the ferry port.

 Monterosso